bolind/LenovoThinkSystemCLI/README.md

 Consider using the "monitor" account, as this has the least privileges.

+There are many commands, some perhaps more stateful or multi-step than the ones listed below.
+Whether these work is an open question.

 ## Commands

 Here are some simple command you can try.
 Commands appear to be case-insensitive.